searxng/searxng/docs/dev/contribution_guide.rst

 Following this approach, features reducing the privacy preserving aspects of SearXNG should be switched off by default or should not be implemented at all.
 There are plenty of search engines already providing such features.
-If a feature reduces SearXNG's efficacy in protecting a users' privacy, users must be informed about the effect of choosing to enable it.
-Features that protect privacy but differ from the expectations of the user should also be carefully explained to the user.
+If a feature reduces SearXNG's efficacy in protecting a user's privacy, the user must be informed about the effect of choosing to enable it.
+Features that protect privacy but differ from the expectations of the user should also be carefully explained to them.

 Also, if you think that something works weird with SearXNG, it might be because the tool you are using is designed in a way that interferes with SearXNG's privacy aspects.